Rosberg puts Mercedes on top at Silverstone

 By Alan Baldwin

-The German, winner on the winding streets of Monaco this season, lapped the Silverstone circuit on a largely dry afternoon with a best time of one minute 32.248 seconds but was cautious afterwards.
+The German, winner on the winding streets of Monaco this season, lapped the Silverstone circuit on a largely dry afternoon with a best time of one minute 32.248 seconds.

-"On one lap the car is still quick, so qualifying should be okay.
-But the question mark is our race speed," said Rosberg, whose team have been on pole four times in seven races.

-"It could be a completely different picture on Sunday as the weather should be a lot warmer, so we don't know where we are right now compared to the others."

-Australian Mark Webber, twice a winner in the last three years at Silverstone, and Red Bull team mate and championship leader Sebastian Vettel were second and third on the timesheets.
+Australian Mark Webber, twice a winner in the last three years at what amounts to a home race, and Red Bull team mate and championship leader Sebastian Vettel were second and third on the timesheets.

-"We did a snapshot of work for tomorrow, but mostly the focus was for Sunday.
-I think the race will be quite tight, to be honest I don't think there's anyone charging away," commented Webber, ahead of what will be his last British Grand Prix before leaving F1 at the end of the year.

 Force India's Paul Di Resta was the leading Briton in fourth place with Rosberg's team mate Lewis Hamilton, the 2008 champion, fifth fastest.